 During his time in the army Alan also toured Iraq, Northern Ireland and the Falklands.

-You can read the oration for Lance Corporal Alan Redford presented by Lynette Beardwood here
+Read the oration for Lance Corporal Alan Redford.

 Beth Tweddle MBE